Lachlan-America/Chat-Application/README.md

 - Guest4, Password4
 - Guest5, Password5

-There is a signup feature, but I have disabled it due to the database's maximum size.
-However, the concept works, and passwords are hashed with salt before they are updated in the DB
++ There is a signup feature, but I have disabled it due to the database's maximum size.
+However, the concept works, and passwords are hashed with salt before they are updated in the DB.
++ Also, the backend is hosted separately with a different platform and usually takes a bit to start up (welcome to free-tier hosting), so just be patient when logging in for the first time.

 ## Why did I make this?
 I built this real-time chat app to learn how full-stack systems talk to each other under the hood.